 - Cyber liability covers the security of your information online as well as protection from hackers.

 - Dependent property business income insures your business against the loss they would suffer when a business they depend on shuts down temporarily.

 This is how a business owner’s policy can cover your small business and meet its unique insurance needs.

 Do you have additional questions about your business insurance policy?
-Contact the experts at the Scavone Insurance Center in White Plains, New York today.
+Contact the experts at the Scavone Insurance Agency Center LLC in White Plains, New York today.
 Our team is looking forward to answering all your questions.